 If you have a Staples office store nearby, then you can take advantage of an easy program that lets you trade in ink cartridges for store credit.
-Currently, Staples will give you $2.00 per ink cartridge (up to 10 cartridges per month).
+Currently, Staples will give you $2.00 per ink cartridge (up to 10 cartridges per month) as long as you are a part of their Staples Rewards program.
 To see the details of this program, just click here.

 Sometimes the conversations even go like this:Stephen – “I see you have 5 ink cartridges that expired back in 2007.
 Would you take a dollar for them all?”
 Seller – “Oh, I didn’t realize they were expired.
 You can just have ‘em.”

 The next step is to take the ink cartridges to a local Staples store.
 Be sure you are a Staples Rewards member (it’s fast and free to sign up).
 Tell the cashier that you want to recycle the ink and drop off the cartridges.
-If you drop off 10 cartridges (the maximum you can per month) then you’ll get a Staples store credit certificate for $20.00.
+If you drop off 10 cartridges (the maximum you can per month) then you’ll eventually get a Staples store credit certificate for $20.00 sent in the mail.
 You just turned $2.50 into $20.00!
 If you do this every month, you’ll turn a $30 investment into $240 in a year.
 Thats a profit of $210!

 If you don’t have a Staples store near you, you can still profit off of ink cartridges.
 The site inkrecycling.org offers up cash for your ink.
 They want you to ship the cartridges to them (shipping is free), and then they’ll pay you depending on what cartridge you send them.

 Anybody else tried the Staples ink recycling program?
 Do you know other ways to make money off of expired ink cartridges from garage sales?
 I’d love to hear your ink stories in the comments below.